Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Simulations

-The different performances of inference under SI/SIL, comparing specifications of type SI-1 and SI-2, may be (at least partially) justified noting that the first specification accounts for heterogeneity in the distribution of the final outcome, and thus in the causal effects, across principal strata.
-Therefore, although focus is on average causal effects for the whole population, if principal strata are strongly associated with the final outcomes, a parametrization of type SI-1 may in some sense address the consequences of a misspecified treatment assignment mechanism.
+The different performances of inference under SI/SIL, comparing specifications of type SI-1 and SI-2, may be (at least partially) justified noting that the first specification accounts for heterogeneity in the distribution of the final outcome, and thus of the causal effects, across principal strata.
+Therefore, although focus is on average causal effects for the whole population, if principal strata are strongly associated with the final outcomes, a parametrization of type SI-1 may, in some sense, address the consequences of a misspecified treatment assignment mechanism.

 When SI/SIL is the true assumption underlying the data generation process, both LSI and SI/SIL (with either a specification of type SI-1 or a specification of type SI-2) lead to valid inferences about the causal estimands of interest.
 As can be seen in Figure \ref{fig:SI_eff} and Table \ref{tab:ResSI}, the posterior distributions are bell-shaped approximately symmetrical curves around the true $ATE$ values, providing relatively narrow 95\% posterior credible intervals, which always cover the true $ATE$ values.

 These results suggest that comparing inferences about the causal effects of interest derived under LSI and SI/SIL may provide useful insights on the plausibility of sequential ignorability assumptions.
-Further evidence can be obtained looking at the posterior distributions of the treatment assignment probabilities at time $t=2$, given the treatment received at time $t=1$ and principal stratum membership, derived under the LSI assumption, and investigate if equalities in Equation~\eqref{eq:equal} may hold.
+Further evidence can be obtained looking at the posterior distributions of the treatment assignment probabilities at time $t=2$, given the treatment received at time $t=1$ and principal stratum membership, derived under the LSI assumption, and investigating if equalities in Equation~\eqref{eq:equal} may hold.
 Equalities in Equation~\eqref{eq:equal} are indeed key quantities to assess the plausibility of sequential ignorability assumptions.
 LSI is a relaxed version of SIL: SIL can be viewed as a special case of LSI, where the equalities in Equation~\eqref{eq:equal} hold.
 Therefore if equalities in Equation~\eqref{eq:equal} do not hold, SIL clearly does not hold either.
-On another hand, if equalities in Equation~\eqref{eq:equal} do not hold, doubts on the plausibility of SI (Assumption \ref{ass:SI}) also arise, because we can reasonably expect that the assignment probabilities at time $t=2$ depend on unobserved characteristics related to the final outcome, which make SI untenable.
+If equalities in Equation~\eqref{eq:equal} do not hold, doubts on the plausibility of SI (Assumption \ref{ass:SI}) also arise, because we can reasonably expect that the assignment probabilities at time $t=2$ depend on unobserved characteristics related to the final outcome, which make SI untenable.